Q&A ON OSHAS

 Student and Visitor Accidents/Hazardous Substance Exposures

 - Students must notify their instructor or resident director of all injuries or illnesses occurring at the University, including those related to hazardous substance exposures.
 The incident must then be immediately reported to Public Safety (X7000) so that it can be documented properly.
-If a student refuses medical treatment, their signature must be documented on Public Safety's Incident Reporting Form.

 - Visitor accidents or incidents must also be immediately reported to Public Safety.